devopsdays/devopsdays-web/content/events/2024-brasilia/sponsor.md

 +++
 Title = "Sponsor"
 Type = "event"
-Description = "Sponsor DevOpsDays Recife 2024"
+Description = "Sponsor DevOpsDays Brasília 2024"
 +++

 We greatly value sponsors for this open event.
 If you are interested in sponsoring, please drop us an email at [{{< email_organizers >}}].